eduncan911/mspec/README.md

 * Uses Testify's rich assertions by default
 * Uses Go's built-in testing.T package (no dependencies)

+## API Specification

+2016-02-20

+The API as of tag v0.4 has been finalized; though, it could change depending on feedback or bug fixes.

+There are additional features to add that will only expand the API.

+We do not expect any more breaking changes as of v0.4.

 # Go Get It

 Install it with one line of code:

-`go get github.com/eduncan911/go-mspec`
+`go get -v -u github.com/eduncan911/go-mspec`

 There are no external dependencies and it is built against Go's internal packages.
 The only dependency is that you have [GOPATH setup normaly](https://golang.org/doc/code.html).

+# Go Use It

-# Go Stub a New Feature
+## Stubbing a new Feature

 Using [Dan North's original BDD definitions](http://dannorth.net/introducing-bdd/), you spec code using the Given/When/Then storyline similar to: